halimsamy/graine/README.md

   }),
   refs: [
     ref({
-      factory: 'channel', // reference to the channel factory, which is defined below
+      factoryName: 'channel', // reference to the channel factory, which is defined below
       foreignKey: 'channelID'
      }) // one-to-many relationship with a foreign key ],
 });

 seeder.addFactory({
-  id: 'channel',
+  name: 'channel',
   tableName: 'channels',
   primaryKey: 'channelID',
   provider: () => ({